1Bitsy/1bitsy-website/content/overview/introduction.md

 I really like developing embedded systems.
 You can use all the hardware resources, you can comprehend the whole system, and everything that is going on.
-You don't have to unravel why and how the linux, windows, MacOS kernel is not doing what you think it should.
+You don't have to unravel why and how the Linux, Windows, MacOS kernel is not doing what you think it should.
 Instead you just set a few bits in registers and the hardware will do exactly what you told it to do.
 The only person you can blame if anything goes wrong is you and no one else.
 This is a very liberating